Loading…

 Giana Ricci is the Librarian for the Fine Arts and Head of the Arts, Performance, and Humanistic Inquiry Department at New York University (NYU) Libraries.
 She has an MLS from Long Island University and an MA in Art History from NYU's Institute of Fine Arts.
 She has previously worked...
 Read More →

-College of Fine Arts & Communication Librarian, Open Licenses Librarian, Texas State University, Alkek Library - Rio
+College of Fine Arts & Communication Librarian, Open Licenses Librarian, Texas State University - Alkek Library

 Tara is also the Co-coordinator of the Graphic Novels SIG and Co-Editor of the ARLIS/NA Notable Graphic Novels Review.